Comprehensive Stroke Center

-The team of experienced stroke specialists at Wake Forest Baptist Health includes leaders in the field of stroke treatment.
+The team of experienced stroke specialists at Wake Forest Baptist Health includes leaders in the field of ischemic stroke treatment.
 Our doctors are well versed in the latest research, clinical trials, and novel procedures – and we have the resources to offer these treatments to our patients.
 Our neuro-ultrasound laboratory, where we assess the stroke, is one of the most advanced in the region.
 Our team will develop an effective treatment plan for your condition based on the most current and proven medical information and technology available.

 Advanced Ischemic Stroke Treatment

 Ischemic strokes occur when a blood clot forms in an artery that supplies blood to the brain.
 Strokes may also occur when arteries fill with plaque and narrow, making it difficult for blood to travel through them.
 Treating ischemic strokes requires removing or dissolving the clot and preventing new ones from developing, as well as widening the arteries.

 For acute ischemic disease, these treatments include: